 As some of you know I absolutely love the entertainment industry.
-Because of my passion for film & television, I love getting to step foot on a lot of various studios.
+Because of my passion for film & television, I love getting to step foot in all of the different studios.
 During my time in LA, I’ve toured Sony Studios, Warner Bros., and now Paramount Studios.
 Taking the Paramount Studio Tour was not my first time to the lot.
 I’ve done some background work on a few different tv shows at Paramount and attended events like the FYC This Is US panel.
 However, touring the studio is something that I have wanted to do for a very long time.

-One of our first stops was this parking lot with the big wall.
+One of our first stops was this parking lot with a big wall.
 While you can’t tell in this picture the parking lot does in fact slope.
-There are drains in the middle of the lot so that when the cars are gone it can be filled with water and used for filming.
+There are drains in the middle of the lot so that when the cars are gone they can be filled with water and used for filming.
 My guide told me that they did a few pick-up shots for Titanic in this spot.
 Needless to say, I was really excited to hear that!
 We were shown a few different pictures on an iPad of what had taken place in this spot.
-Unfortunately, there were no pictures from the Titanic pick up shots.
+Unfortunately, there were no pictures from the Titanic pick-up shots.

 One of the things that I love just as much as seeing the sets used for productions is hearing the old Hollywood stories and this tour was full of them.
 In the photo above the blue awning is the entrance to a dressing room that has belonged to stars like Katherine Hepburn and Lucille Ball.
 To the left of the dressing room is a gate now known as the Hepburn gate.
 Howard Hughes didn’t want the press to see how casual Hepburn would look when she came to work.
 So he built a special gate for her to use to go straight to her dressing room.
 On occasion, a look-alike would enter through the main studio gate looking very glam.